 D) With a car there are possible walks that you can do into and around Wensleydale.
 Park in Aysgarth at the start of The James Herriot Way and do a short circular walk on the north side of the River Ure, visiting upper, middle and lower Force waterfalls through woodlands brimming with anemonies and then bluebells in Spring (3 miles)

-Or Do a walk up to Penhill Beacon 526m from Aysgarth, with great potential views over Wensleydale.
+E) Or do a walk up to Penhill Beacon 526m from Aysgarth, with great potential views over Wensleydale.
 (10miles / 16km)

 Depart after breakfast.